Marcelo Salas: International career

 During the training for the 1998 FIFA World Cup in France, Chile played a friendly match with England in front of about 65,000 people at the legendary Wembley Stadium on 11 February 1998.
 In a memorable match, Chile won 2–0 with goals of "The Killer".
-The first, of great invoice, with perfect control, spin and definition, without letting the ball touch the ground after a pass of more than 60 meters.
-The second, a penalty that he created after brilliantly dribbling the English defender Sol Campbell.
+The first, without letting the ball touch the ground after a pass of more than 60 meters.
+The second, a penalty that he created dribbling the English defender Sol Campbell.

 In 1998, Marcelo Salas had an outstanding performance in the 1998 FIFA World Cup, reaching the 16th round of the tournament.
 He scored 4 goals: two against Italy, one against Austria and one against Brazil positioning himself as the third-best scorer of the World Cup in that year, along with Brazilian striker Ronaldo, being only 1 away from the bronze boot, and 2 from the golden boot.

 In 1999, Chile national football team reached the semi-finals of the Copa América, where they won fourth place.

 On 15 August 2000, Salas was the great figure in Chile 3–0 victory over Brazil, scoring a great goal and being the most important player of the match, played in the 2002 World Cup qualification.

 Due to his injury problems, Salas's appearances for Chile were limited after 2001.
 He scored four goals in nine matches during the failed 2002 World Cup qualification campaign and during the 2006 World Cup qualification.
 He surpassed his attacking partner Iván Zamorano as the nation's all-time leading scorer for the second time (he had previously done so in 1998) with his 35th goal against Bolivia.

-On November 18, 2007, during a 2010 World Cup qualification match against Uruguay, Marcelo Salas scored his last 2 final goals at the majestic Estadio Centenario, the first with a header after a Carlos Villanueva cross and the second by penalty kick.
+On 18 November 2007, during a 2010 World Cup qualification match against Uruguay, Marcelo Salas scored his last 2 final goals at the majestic Estadio Centenario, the first with a header after a Carlos Villanueva cross and the second by penalty kick.